denilsonsa/denilsonsa.github.io/_posts/2015-08-19-devcon-exe-and-fear-games.md

 :: The previous command disables too much and the mouse may stop working, but this line fixes it. devcon.exe enable HID_DEVICE_SYSTEM_MOUSE

-:: Uncomment one of the following lines:
+:: Uncomment one of the following lines (by removing the double-colon):
 ::pause
 ::FEAR.EXE
 ::FEARMP.EXE